-Available shifts will be filled at the time they become available, by job classification, from the oncall roster in order of seniority.
+Available shifts will be filled at the time they become available, by job classification, from the on-call roster in order of seniority.
 If an employee does not answer the phone or return the call promptly, the next most senior person on the on-call list at the time will be offered the shift.
 This practice will continue until all shifts are filled or the on-call roster is exhausted.
+The Employer shall use its best effort to notify Eligible Employees who are at work for the Employer and have no access to their phone at the time a shift becomes available.

-Shifts vacated or added with less than twenty-four (24) hours' notice shall be covered by the oncall roster without regard to seniority, based on availability to cover the shift.
+Shifts vacated or added with less than twenty-four (24) hours' notice shall be covered by the on-call roster without regard to seniority, based on availability to cover the shift.

-Employees may remove themselves from the On-Call roster for particular day or days up to 4:00 p.m. the day prior to the day in question.
+Employees may remove themselves from the On-Call roster for a particular day or days up to 4:00 p.m. the day prior to the day in question.